 Funding for digitization and access to the newspapers was provided by the Minnesota Department of Education through a Library Services and Technology Act grant from the Institute of Museum and Library Services.

-Swedish American Newspapers — Coming Fall 2016
+Swedish American Newspapers — Launching in October, 2016

 In 2007, 2009, 2011, and 2015 the Minnesota Historical Society received two-year grants from the National Endowment for the Humanities (NEH) to participate in the National Digital Newspaper Program (NDNP).
 This program is a partnership between the NEH and the Library of Congress to build a national digital resource of newspapers published between 1836 and 1922.